sooha-cs/Assembly-lang-notes/intro.md

  *The names come from how they work.
  Signed numbers need a sign bit to distinguish whether or not they're negative, similar to how we use the + and - signs. 🤔*

+ ## About Assembly
+ The end goal of a compiler is to translate high-level code into a language the CPU can understand. *This language is Assembly.*

+ ### Da Registers ✨✨
+ - Have its' own storage in CPUs and are extremely fast.
+ - If the data is too large to fit in a register, a register will hold a pointer to the data so it can be accessed.

+GPR: General purpose registers (literally what the name suggests)
+Types:
+RAX - Known as the accumulator register.
+Often used to store the return value of a function.
+RBX - Sometimes known as the base register, not to be confused with the base pointer.
+Sometimes used as a base pointer for memory access.
+RDX - Sometimes known as the data register.
+RCX - Sometimes known as the counter register.
+Used as a loop counter.
+RSI - Known as the source index.
+Used as the source pointer in string operations.
+RDI - Known as the destination index.
+Used as the destination pointer in string operations.
+RSP - The stack pointer.
+Holds the address of the top of the stack.
+RBP - The base pointer.
+Holds the address of the base (bottom) of the stack